t-hullis/P1-Scout-Website/README.md

 -Ive tested the submit button and the form to see if it works, as well as the email field.

+## Deployment
+-I deployed this website on github pages, in the settings.

+-A link can be found here https://t-hullis.github.io/P1-Scout-Website/

 ## Bugs

 -The text and video kept falling off the card and was hard to read so i added a scroll function on all cards to stop it happening and for uinty.